 Simply follow the links or stop by the front Student Services Office at the Honors College if you would like further info:

 Readings in Medicine & Society is our foundation course.
 While you are ultimately given a good deal of freedom to explore a variety of topics and disciplines, or to focus on a certain track/interest such as historical medicine or narrative medicine, HON 3301 is intended to bring all of those various disciplines and interests into one room to be discussed, interrogated and synthesized by being a course everyone must take.

 As a pre-health student, I'm still unsure of certain requirements or the application process for different professional schools.
 Where can I get more guidance with this?

-In addition, we highly recommend students also make use of the many resources and appointments available at the UH Pre-Health Advising Center (especially their excellent email list!) along with exploring the websites for the Texas Medical & Dental School Application Services and Association of American Medical Colleges.
+In addition, we highly recommend students also make use of the many resources and appointments available at the UH Pre-Health Advising Center (especially their excellent email list) along with exploring the websites for the Texas Medical and Dental Schools Application Service and Association of American Medical Colleges.

 Beyond the Medicine & Society minor, what else can I be doing as a MedSoc/Honors student to make the most of my undergraduate years and prepare myself for a career in the health professions?

 Given the wide range of career opportunities available to UH students in the health professions, there are abundant opportunities in the Honors College and the Medicine & Society program to help round out your pre-health education and strengthen your candidacy: invited guest speakers, service learning co-curricular programs like Honors in Community Health, Data and Community Health and the Bonner Leaders Program, Medical Service Learning Abroad, the Office of Undergraduate Research and Major Awards and much, much more!